Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Experimental results of Raman heterodyne spectroscopy

 \section{Experimental results of Raman heterodyne spectroscopy}

-Our main result of Raman heterodyne measurements is the spectrum shown as \fref{fig:RHA}(a).
-Radio-wave resonance were found for spin transitions $A_1 \leftrightarrow A_2$, $B_1 \leftrightarrow B_2$ and $A_2 \leftrightarrow B_2$, which were labeled with T({\it a}), T({\it b}) and T({\it ab}) respectively in the energy diagram of \fref{fig:RHA}(b).
-We also observed that the resonant frequencies of radio-wave are exactly as same as we found in the pump-probe saturation spectroscopy.
+The main results of Raman heterodyne measurements are displayed by the spectrum in \fref{fig:RHA}(a).
+In this spectrum, radio-wave resonance were observed for spin transitions of $A_1 \leftrightarrow A_2$, $B_1 \leftrightarrow B_2$, and $A_2 \leftrightarrow B_2$, denoted as T({\it a}), T({\it b}), and T({\it ab}) respectively as in the energy diagram of \fref{fig:RHA}(b).
+Futhermore, we observed that the resonant frequencies and linewidth of the radio-waves were identical to those obtained by the pump-probe saturation spectroscopy.

-The signal intensity depends on magnetic susceptibility of transition and optical frequency of pump laser.
-We set the optical frequency of pump laser close to the transition energy of $A_2 \leftrightarrow C_1$, but slight offset by 1 GHz.
-The least transition energy to optically-reachable state ($C_1$) from $\{B_1, B_2\}$ states is 5 GHz away from the pump laser, which is about 5 times greater than the average width of inhomogeneous broadening.
-The optical frequency of pump laser was optimal for T({\it a}) and T({\it ab}), but was also non-resonant for T({\it b}) excitation.